hoangsonww/The-MovieVerse-Database/README.md

 - **Curated Lists**: Explore collections of new releases, most popular, trending, and genre-specific movies.
 - **Movie Details Page**: Each movie comes with its own detailed page, offering a plethora of information from cast to similar movies.
 - **Community Engagement**: Share your movie experiences and become part of The MovieVerse community.
+- **Movie Timeline**: Explore the evolution of cinema by selecting a specific time period and discovering movies from that era.

 ## Getting Started